 Parking lots, free and paid, are provided for faculty, staff, students, residents and visitors.
 Campus security and safety is monitored by the Public Relations Department.
+AUS reserves the right to restrict or prohibit access to the campus.

 The Public Relations Department also provides government related services for faculty, staff, and students, including passport custody, medical test assistance, the processing of visas and residence permits, driving licenses, car registration, traffic violations and accidents, official letters that might be required by various government and/or private organizations.